rrzkk/lawnotes/admin/class2A.md

  -> length of term, reappointment decision
 * remuneration: Minister or remuneration tribunals

+> independant to who, and independant to what?
+> should tribunal be accountable to courts?

 ### Procedure
 * the minimum of formility but still need procedural fairness and logically probative material (flexibility)
 * inquisitorial rather than adversarial, tribunal may suggest how to fill the gap